Belhaven Hill School was founded as an educational charity.

 The Board of Governors recognises that the cost of a Belhaven education is not limited to school fees.

 To help families meet additional costs, the Eagle Fund has been established.
-A pupil who is in receipt of a bursary may apply for assistance in meeting the cost of any extra expense so that they do not miss out on any opportunities enjoyed by their peers.
-Such expenses could include (but are not limited to) the following; the cost of uniform, the cost of travel to and from school, extra-curricular activities, school trips, music lessons etc.
+A pupil who is in receipt of a bursary may apply for assistance in meeting the cost of any extra expense so that they do not miss out on any opportunities enjoyed by all their peers.
+Such expenses could include (but are not limited to) the following; the cost of uniform, the cost of travel to and from school, extra-curricular activities, school trips, etc.

 IAPS Schools Access Scheme